 - Bad breath

 The throat is often inflamed (pharyngitis) as well, not only the tonsils.
-Tonsillitis refers to an inflammation that mostly affects the tonsils.
+It is considered to be tonsillitis if the inflammation mostly affects the tonsils.

-It can also cause atypical symptoms, especially in children.
-These include stomach ache, nausea or vomiting.
+Tonsillitis can also cause atypical symptoms, especially in children.
+These may include stomach ache, nausea or vomiting.

 Bacteria and viruses may be spread through tiny droplets – in other words, when someone who is infected talks or sneezes, droplets containing the germs are released into the air.
 They can then come into contact with other people‘s mucous membranes, where they start multiplying.

-Acute tonsillitis symptoms like sore throat and fever will usually go away within one to two weeks without any treatment.
-The fever goes away somewhat before the sore throat does.
+Acute tonsillitis symptoms like sore throat and fever will usually go away within one to two weeks.
+The fever often goes away somewhat before the sore throat does.
 But it may take longer for the swelling of the tonsils to go down.

-- Very severe symptoms on only one side of the throat when swallowing
+- A very severe sore throat on only one side of the throat and difficulty swallowing

 - General physical weakness and fever